 Ebola Virus Symptoms

 After a person becomes infected with the Ebola virus, it begins to multiply within the body.
 On average, Ebola virus symptoms begin four to six days after infection.
-The period between infection and the start of symptoms is called the incubation period for the virus.
-The Ebola incubation period can be as short as 2 days or as long as 21 days.
+The period between infection and the start of symptoms is called the incubation period.
+For Ebola, this can be as short as 2 days or as long as 21 days.

-Ebola virus symptoms usually begin abruptly.
-Common symptoms can include:
+Symptoms of the Ebola virus usually begin quickly.
+Common ones include:

 - Sore throat